rednir/wow2/COMMANDS.md

      - Change the prefix used to identify commands. '!wow' is the default.

 ## YouTube
+Integrations with YouTube, like getting notified for new videos.

  - `!wow yt channel [CHANNEL]`
      - Shows some basic data about a channel.